Best Roasted Acorn Squash Recipe

 Freshly roasted acorn squash in a baking tray

-You can also just serve it with green vegetables, like asparagus or Brussel sprouts, or with sweet potatoes.
+You can also just serve it with green vegetables, like asparagus or Brussel sprouts, or with baked sweet potatoes.
 It also goes well with chicken, turkey (Hello, holiday leftovers!), beef, and mushroom risotto.

 Can I Cook Acorn Squash Ahead of Time